 Wear sun protection - sunglasses, sunscreen, and a hat.
 Take layers of clothing to regulate body temperature.
 Plan ahead - hydrate the day before your trek and drink fluids continually along the trail.
 Carry and drink a minimum of 4 quarts of water per person, per day.

 During the day, temperatures can soar into the high 90s or higher.
-There are NO trees to provide relief from the sun.
-Carry and drink a minimum of 4 quarts of water per person (per day).
 The elderly, infants, and those taking antihistamines and certain types of medication for high blood pressure or depression are especially at risk for heat exhaustion or heat stroke.
-The Heat Equation: High Temperature + High Humidity + Physical Work = Heat Illness or Death.

 Seismic and Volcanic Hazards

 An earthquake can cause a locally-generated tsunami (seismic sea wave) at the coast.
 If you feel a strong earthquake while on the coast, move to high ground immediately.
 Earthquakes can also produce large rock falls -- avoid potential rock fall areas.
 Stay on the trail -- earth cracks, thin crusts, and lava tubes are numerous.

 Thick grass and brush create a fire hazard in the coastal area.
 Do not smoke while hiking.
 Campfires, firearms, and fireworks are prohibited.

 In the Ka'ū Desert and coastal areas west of Ka'aha, there may be unexploded WWII ammunition.
 If you should see any, DO NOT TOUCH IT.
 Report the location to rangers.